matrix-org/matrix-spec-proposals/proposals/3901-deleting-state.md

 We propose to expand the definition of a room upgrade to copy all useful information from the old to the new room.

-This involves copying all non-deleted, non-user-scoped room state by creating state events in the upgraded room.
+This involves copying all non-obsolete, non-user-scoped room state by creating state events in the upgraded room.

 ### Proposal